 Knowing how to preserve food has been essential throughout our history as humans.
 Consider that before the advent of refrigeration, which was originally devised in the 18th century, but was not perfected and widespread until the 20th century, most of civilisation had to make do without refrigeration and freezing.

 Many of these techniques are still in place today and are used for preserving the bounty of produce during the summer months.
 Here's a look at the most common ways of preserving food:

 Drying, arguably the oldest food preservation method, is a great way of preserving herbs, fruits, vegetables and meats.
 Since the beginning of time people have let sun and nature take care of drawing moisture out of foods.
 This practice is used throughout the world.
 For example, Southern Italy is known for drying tomatoes, while India is known for drying chilies, mangos and a host of spices using only the powerful rays of the sun.
 If you've ever eaten a deliciously sweet, sun-dried tomato, you'll know just how much flavour this technique can add to ingredients.

 To dry herbs, simply tie them together and hang in a sunny spot away from any humidity.
 To dry fruits or vegetables, set them out on a clean surface and keep them in the sun for a few weeks (this only works well in dry, warm climates).
 A more modern method of drying is to use an electric dehydrating machine.

 Salting is a sub category of the drying method.
 The main difference here is that salt is added to products, mainly meat and fish, to draw out moisture.
 This lowers the bacteria content and makes food adaptable for later use.
 Adding salt to animal protein turns it a bit leathery.
 Popular foods made in this tradition are beef jerky and dry salted cod.

 In order to can foods, you need heat.
-The canning technique was developed by a French chemist during 1795 and was used to preserve food for Napoleon's army.
+The canning technique was developed by a French chemist in 1795 and was used to preserve food for Napoleon's army.
 Canning is a popular way of preserving fruits, vegetables and meats.